Your research can change the world

 Papers can be either theoretical or empirical: in both cases, they must contain original content that advances the state of the art of blockchain technologies.
 We also welcome survey papers that compare existing approaches, or systematise the knowledge about a given topic.

-Blockchain Technologies welcomes submissions of the following article types: Book Review, Code, Community Case Study, Correction, Data Report, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge and Technology Report.
+Blockchain Technologies welcomes submissions of the following article types: Book Review, Community Case Study, Correction, Data Report, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge and Technology and Code.

 All manuscripts must be submitted directly to the section Blockchain Technologies, where they are peer-reviewed by the Associate and Review Editors of the specialty section.